Winker's homer in 10th propels Reds past Dodgers 5-3 - WHIZ News

-LOS ANGELES (AP) — Jesse Winker’s two-run homer in the 10th inning helped the Cincinnati Reds defeat the Los Angeles Dodgers 5-3 Monday night to snap a seven-game losing streak.
+LOS ANGELES (AP) — Jesse Winker’s two-run homer in the 10th inning sent the Cincinnati Reds past the Los Angeles Dodgers 5-3 Monday night to snap a seven-game losing streak.

 Winker led off the 10th by taking Kenley Jansen’s slider over the wall in left field with Alex Blandino on second base after making the last out of the ninth.
 The Reds lead the majors with 34 home runs, including five by Winker, who tops the National League with a .382 batting average.

+“I know he throws a lot of cutters.
+I had a plan and just kind of went for it,” Winker said.
+“That was a good game.
+I was happy I got up and got it out.”

-Winker had two hits to extend his hitting streak to 11 games, which is the longest active run in the majors, and one game shy of his career high.
+Winker had two hits to extend his hitting streak to 11 games, the longest active run in the majors and one game shy of his career high.
+He is 18 for 49 with four homers and 10 RBIs during the streak.

+“He is not afraid of any situation.
+That goes a long way when you believe in yourself and you are coming up against the best,” Reds manager David Bell said.

 It was the first home run Jansen (0-1) has allowed in nine appearances this season.
 He has given up 25 over the past four seasons, tied for eighth-most among relief pitchers.

 Nick Castellanos had two hits and drove in a run for Cincinnati.
-Tejay Antone (1-0) got the win with three hitless innings while striking out three.
+Tejay Antone (1-0) got the win with three hitless innings, striking out three.

+“To shut them out at the end of the game, the odds are against you when you face this team, but he came through for us in a big way,” Bell said.

 The Dodgers trailed 3-1 with two outs in the seventh when Corey Seager drove Amir Garrett’s slider over the wall in center to tie it.